podusowski/lum/README.md

 value: 42
 ```

-It still doesn't work as expected because it's not deterministic which thread will first acquire the mutex.
+It still doesn't work as expected.
+The behavior is not deterministic, because there is no way to tell which thread will acquire the mutex first.
+Sometimes it's acquired by the writer and we get `42`, but sometimes the variable id read by the main thread, resulting with still default value of `0`.

 `lum` lets you write tests which will use different combinations of whom gets the lock first.